The Devolving VAM 5

 All of the key identification features are easy to identify and at this stage the doubled 1 and mint mark gouge are still visible.

 This coin is PCGS 82490272.
-Even at this grade all the features are clearly visible, and we were fortunate to avoid any dirt in the mint mark area.
+Even at grade AU 50 all the features are clearly visible, and we were fortunate to avoid any dirt in the mint mark area.

 The hair curls show little if any wear at this grade, which is somewhat remarkable.